 If you’re interested in starting a career in cloud engineering or transitioning from a traditional IT role to a more specialized position, the steps outlined above will help you cultivate the skills you need to get your foot in the door.

-Earning a graduate certificate like the one offered through Northeastern’s Cloud Computing Application and Management program is an effective way to foster these skills while preparing yourself for some of the most sought after certifications in the field.
+Earning a graduate certificate like the one offered through Northeastern’s Cloud Software Development program is an effective way to foster these skills while preparing yourself for some of the most sought after certifications in the field.
 Students leave the program with both the theoretical foundations and practical applications needed for success in a rapidly growing field.